g-leech/argmin-gravitas/_posts/2023-01-29-disco-elysium.markdown

 But what is the relationship between ultraliberalism (capitalism) and Moralism (humanism)?
 On the face of it they seem unrelated, answering different questions, enlisting different people with very different temperaments.
 How do they share power?
 Are they the same thing, is one a mask for the other to operate more freely with a good conscience?

 I don't think the game has the answers.
 Centrism gets a weak treatment: the authors fail to note _any_ common ground between centrism and leftism - the fucking labour movement being the obvious one, or human rights, antiwar, and for most of history, the prioritisation of [growth](http://fayde.co.uk/dialojue/3621637).
 Even a cartoon punk band of 20 year olds can do <a href="{{baby}}">better</a> than that ("_We marched together for the eight-hour day / and held hands in the streets of Seattle._")

+> Business loves silence, the second loudest sound in the world, eclipsed only by the collective screams of market crash victims.
+So let me whisper...
+Are the better days gone, are we entering bankruptcy?
+Is the company gonna go down and leave you in the gutter with the rest of the dredges, delivering parcels for soup money?
+You need to crisis-manage your way out of this.

+> You just need to move on -- like a plague of locusts.
+Failure is a core tenet of liberalism.
+When life closes a door, it opens a window.
+And if the fall is too steep, use the fire exit.
+Run to the roof -- you always have that airship on the dock.
+The most important thing is to keep moving.
+Keep dreaming.
+The auditors cannot get to you if you keep running -- very, very fast, from one fuck-up to the next.

 Against this general othering of liberals, we have to note KHTK's loving portrait of Kim, the sincere, decent Moralist - whose portrait, on your screen for most of the game, wears <a href="https://static.wikia.nocookie.net/disco-elysium/images/7/77/Kim-kitsuragi.jpg">an actual halo</a>.
 He's the icon of self-control and the good side of the professions and institutions.
 If commie cop is in some ways the natural path for you to make Harry walk – if Harry is an incoherent soul who could turn into something else at any moment – every playthrough will have the same Kim, a fulcrum of normie virtue to anchor him. <a href="#fn:6" id="fnref:6">6</a>